-Mr B S E Freshwater and Mr S I Freshwater each received an increase in basic salary of $\pounds 100,000$ per annum during the year (2022 - $\pounds 50,000$ ), equivalent to 7.1% (2022 - 3.7%).
+Mr B S E Freshwater and Mr S I Freshwater each received an increase in basic salary of £100,000 per annum during the year (2023 - £100,000), equivalent to 6.67% (2023 - 7.1%).
 The increases were approved by the Board.

-The total staff costs borne by the Group under its arrangements with its management companies and the salary costs of directors of subsidiaries in the UK increased by 12.9% (2022 - decrease of 3.7%).
-The increase in total staff costs for the year reflects: pay rises for employees given by the management companies, which for the final quarter of the year included many high single digit percentage increases; an increase in staff numbers reversing the reduction reported in 2022; a full year's charge of the fee increases awarded in January 2022 to the directors of subsidiary companies; and other benefits payable for the directors of subsidiary companies.
+The total staff costs borne by the Group under its arrangements with its management companies and the salary costs of directors of subsidiaries in the UK increased by 4.8% (2023 - increase of 13.2%).
+The increase in total staff costs for the year reflects pay rises for employees given by the management companies and a slight increase in staff numbers.
 Since such staff are employed under these arrangements, no consultations regarding directors' remuneration policy or implementation have been held.